EnggTalha/LLM-Based-Projects-/Automated Product descriptor and tag Generator Using GPT4o/README.md

-# Image Description using GPT-4o
+# Product Description and Tags Generation using GPT-4o

 This project is a Streamlit web application that uses OpenAI's GPT-4o to generate descriptions for uploaded images.